-HP Product Duration of Limited Warranty
+HP ProductDuration of Limited Warranty

-Software: 90 Days

-Ink Cartridges: 90 Days
+Software: 90 Days Ink Cartridges: 90 Days Printheads: 1 Year Printer and Related HP

-Printheads: 90 Days

-Printer and Related HP Hardware: 1 Year
+Hardware: 1 Year

-A. Extent of Limited Warranty
+A.Extent of Limited Warranty

-- 1. Hewlett-Packard (HP) warrants to the end-user customer that the HP products specified above will be free from defects in materials and workmanship for the duration specified above, which duration begins on the date of purchase by the customer.
-Customer is responsible for maintaining proof of date of purchase. - 2.
-For software products, HP's limited warranty applies only to a failure to execute programming instructions.
-HP does not warrant that the operation of any product will be uninterrupted or error free. - 3.
-HP's limited warranty covers only those defects which arise as a result of normal use of the product, and do not apply to any: - a.
-Improper or inadequate maintenance or modification; - Software, interfacing, media, parts, or supplies not provided or supported by HP; or - c.
-Operation outside the product's specifications. - 4.
-For HP printer products, the use of a non-HP ink cartridge or a refilled ink cartridge does not affect either the warranty to the customer or any HP support contract with the customer.
-However, if printer failure or damage is attributable to the use of a non-HP or refilled ink cartridge, HP will charge its standard time and materials charges to service the printer for the particular failure or damage. - 5.
-If HP receives, during the applicable warranty period, notice of a defect in any software, media, or ink cartridge product which is covered by HP's warranty, HP shall replace the defective product.
-If HP receives, during the applicable warranty period, notice of a defect in any hardware product which is covered by HP's warranty, HP shall either repair or replace the defective product, at HP's option. - 6.
-If HP is unable to repair or replace, as applicable, a defective product which is covered by HP's warranty, HP shall, within a reasonable time after being notified of the defect, refund the purchase price for the product. - 7.
-HP shall have no obligation to repair, replace, or refund until the customer returns the defective product to HP. - 8.
-Any replacement product may be either new or like-new, provided that it has functionality at least equal to that of the product being replaced. - HP products may contain remanufactured parts or components equivalent to new in performance or may have been subject to incidental use. - 10.
-HP's limited warranty is valid in any country where the covered HP product is distributed by HP except for the Middle-East, Africa, Argentina, Brazil, Mexico, Venezuela, and France's "Departements D'Outre-Mer"; for those excepted areas, the warranty is valid only in the country of purchase.
+1.Hewlett-Packard (HP) warrants to the end-user customer that the HP products specified above will be free from defects in materials and workmanship for the duration specified above, which duration begins on the date of purchase by the customer.

+Customer is responsible for maintaining proof of date of purchase.

+- 2.For software products, HP's limited warranty applies only to a failure to execute programming instructions.
+HP does not warrant that the operation of any product will be uninterrupted or error free - 3.HP's limited warranty covers only those defects which arise as a result of normal use of the product, and do not apply to any: - a.Improper or inadequate maintenance or modification; - b.Software, interfacing, media, parts, or supplies not provided or supported by HP; or - c.Operation outside the product's specifications. - 4.For HP printer products, the use of a non-HP ink cartridge or a refilled ink cartridge does not affect either the warranty to the customer or any HP support contract with the customer.
+However, if printer failure or damage is attributable to the use of a non-HP or refilled ink cartridge, HP will charge its standard time and materials charges to service the printer for the particular failure or damage. - 5.If HP receives, during the applicable warranty period, notice of a defect in any software, media, or ink cartridge product which is covered by HP's warranty, HP shall replace the defective product.
+If HP receives, during the applicable warranty period, notice of a defect in any hardware product which is covered by HP's warranty, HP shall either repair or replace the defective product, at HP's option.

+6.If HP is unable to repair or replace, as applicable, a defective product which is covered by HP's warranty, HP shall, within a reasonable time after being notified of the defect, refund the purchase price for the product.

+7.HP shall have no obligation to repair, replace, or refund until the customer returns the defective product to HP.

+8. Any replacement product may be either new or like-new, provided that it has functionality at least equal to that of the product being replaced.

+9.HP's limited warranty is valid in any country where the covered HP product is distributed by HP except for the Middle-East, Africa, Argentina, Brazil, Mexico, Venezuela, and France's "Departements D'Outre-Mer"; for those excepted areas, the warranty is valid only in the country of purchase.
 Contracts for additional warranty services, such as on-site service, may be available for any authorized HP service facility where the listed HP product is distributed by HP or an authorized importer.

-B. Limitations of Warranty
+B.Limitations of Warranty

-1. TO THE EXTENT ALLOWED BY LOCAL LAW, NEITHER HP NOR ITS THIRD PARTY SUPPLIERS MAKE ANY OTHER WARRANTY OR CONDITION OF ANY KIND, WHETHER EXPRESS OR IMPLIED, WITH RESPECT TO THE HP PRODUCTS, AND SPECIFICALLY DISCLAIM THE IMPLIED

-WARRANTIES OR CONDITIONS OF MERCHANTABILITY, SATISFACTORY QUALITY, AND FITNESS FOR A PARTICULAR PURPOSE.
+1.TO THE EXTENT ALLOWED BY LOCAL LAW, NEITHER HP NOR ITS THIRD PARTY SUPPLIERS MAKE ANY OTHER WARRANTY OR CONDITION OF ANY KIND, WHETHER EXPRESS OR IMPLIED, WITH RESPECT TO THE HP PRODUCTS, AND SPECIFICALLY DISCLAIM THE IMPLIED WARRANTIES OR CONDITIONS OF MERCHANTABILITY SATISFACTORY QUALITY AND FITNESS FOR A PARTICULAR PURPOSE.

-C. Limitations of Liability
+C.Limitations of Liability